 Ever played a game on your device that’s kept you so hooked that you forget about everything else?
 I’m sure Angry Bird players would be able to answer that question well.

-One of the major reasons for the success of games like Angry Bird and Temple Run is their level designs wherein each progressive level facilitates a new adventure and experience for the gamers.
+One of the major reasons for the success of games like Angry Bird and Temple Run is their level design for mobile games wherein each progressive level facilitates a new adventure and experience for the gamers.

-In this blog, we are going to talk about the importance of level design in mobile game development, factors to consider when designing game levels, and measuring level progression through analytics.
+In this blog, we are going to talk about the importance of level design for mobile games & mobile game development, factors to consider when designing game levels, and measuring level progression through analytics.

-Level design is an integral part of the game development process and the entire level design process is dedicated to designing game levels in a manner that the levels get progressively complicated.
+Level design for mobile games is an integral part of the game development process and the entire level design process is dedicated to designing game levels in a manner that the levels get progressively complicated.

-Level design is also known as environment design and is devoted to planning and designing game stages.
+Level design for mobile games is also known as environment design and is devoted to planning and designing game stages.
 In the process, you progressively make the levels tougher as the players get along.

-Level design is one of the most vital parts of the Game Development Process primarily because it gives the players a direction – how would people stick to your game – in other words, like your game.
-The level design also impacts:
+Level design for mobile games is one of the most vital parts of the Game Development Process primarily because it gives the players a direction – how would people stick to your game – in other words, like your game.
+The Level design for mobile games also impacts:

 - User engagement